protieusz/Flower/README.md

 Flower is a heavily modified version of Noraneko42W which has been blessed by darakuneko himself for the mod.
 Noraneko42 was originally designed by [darakuneko](https://github.com/darakuneko/Noraneko/tree/main/noraneko42w).

-A List Of Mods Made To The Original DXF by darakuneko:
+A List Of Mods Made To The Original SVG by darakuneko:

 -Eliminate the extra 6th columns on each sides.